How to Stop, Like, Using Filler Words [Simple 3-Step Guide]

-Ed Darling
+Ed Darling | 3 min read

-Step 1: Develop Filler Word Awareness
+Step 1: Develop your filler-word awareness.

 Filler words are like verbal tics — you might not notice them, but your audience sure does.
 Ever cringed at a presenter who starts every sentence with “kind of” or ends with “so”?

-Ready to speak with confidence?
+Ready to speak with real confidence?

-Step 2: Replace Filler Words with Pauses
+Step 2: Replace nervous fillers with powerful pauses.

 Now that you’re spotting those filler words, it’s time to kick them out.